FasTnT/epcis/README.md

 The API is secured using HTTP Basic authentication.
 The default username:password value is `admin:P@ssw0rd`

-- Capture: `/Services/1.2/Capture`
+- Capture: `POST /EpcisServices/1.2/Capture`
-- Queries : `/Services/1.2/Query`
+- Queries : `POST /EpcisServices/1.2/Query`
-- Query Callback : `/Services/1.2/QueryCallback`
-- Subscriptions : `/Services/1.2/Subscription`
+- Subscription trigger : `GET /EpcisServices/1.2/Subscription/Trigger/{triggerName}`

 ### Others endpoints:

-- Database migration: `/Services/1.2/Database`
+- Database migration: `POST /EpcisServices/1.2/Database/Migrate`
+- Database rollback: `POST /EpcisServices/1.2/Database/Rollback`

-The database migration endpoint is only available when the EPCIS server is in Development configuration.
+These database endpoints are only available when the EPCIS server is in Development configuration.

 The file `documents\EPCIS_Samples.postman_collection.json` contains examples of HTTP requests that you can perform on FasTnT (import and run it in [PostMan](https://www.getpostman.com/))